nixys/nxs-go-appctx/README.md

 - Modules
 - Misc

-**DB**

-*DB* describes interaction with databases and has separate packages in `db/` for any database you need to use.
+**Datasources**

+*Datasources* contains a separate packages in `ds/` describes interaction with any external datasources you need to use such as DBs (eg. Redis, MongoDB, PostgreSQL, MySQL, etc), APIs (e.g. GitHub API, Kubernetes API, etc).
 The content of packages may has any structure you want.

-*DB* must interact only with following application elements:
-- Misc

-**Datasource**

-*Datasource* is the same of *DB* with the difference *datasource* interacts with any external source of data (exclude databases), such as external APIs, files with data, etc.

-*Datasource* must interact only with following application elements:
+*Datasources* must interact only with following application elements:
 - Misc

 **Misc**